wrasdf/ops-kube-crossplane-aws/README.md

   - eg: 1 instance / 2 instances / 3 instances
 - Conditions in composition -> Not Support
   - eg: if/else
+- Hard to debug when we have multiple resources in one Composition.

 ### Command
 - ./bin/compile.sh alpha-usea1-v1